escapegameibk/host/README.md

 If a dependency is met, the next dependcy is checked.
 If all dependencies are met, the triggeres are executed, and the event is beeing marked as triggered.
 A dependency only needs to specify it's module name with the "module" string.
-Optionally a name may be given via the "name" field
+Optionally a name may be given via the "name" field.
+This is useful for debug output.

 # ERRATA